For daily wit & wisdom, sign up for the Almanac newsletter.

 Although they’ve discovered many of honey’s healing properties and compounds, scientists and say they’ve only begun to understand the whats, hows, and whys of this complex natural substance.

 For one thing, it would be better to characterize honey as “honeys.”
-Each honey is has a distinct constituent profile, depending on its geography and the flowers the bees visited to collect nectar.
+Each honey has a distinct constituent profile, depending on its geography and the flowers the bees visited to collect nectar.
 Although all honeys tested have shown strong healing potential, some honeys are better than others for treating a given condition.

 Most of the so-called “medical-grade” or “medicinal” honeys on the market are called "manuka" honeys.
 Manuka honeys contain unusually high levels of antibacterial activity for reasons only partly understood.